Top 15 Venture Capital Firms Specializing in Impact Investing

 9. Bling Capital

-Bling Capital is a San Jose-based firm that invests in early-stage companies, focusing on seed and venture rounds.
-They back businesses across a variety of sectors, including consumer tech, fintech, SaaS, and automation.
+Bling Capital is a San Jose-based firm founded in 2018 that invests in technology companies at the seed and early stages.
+They take a broad approach, backing startups across consumer tech, SaaS, fintech, and automation.

-The firm’s portfolio features several high-profile technology companies that have achieved public listings, such as Lyft, Palantir, and GitLab.
-This track record signals a focus on identifying and supporting companies with the potential for large-scale growth and successful market exits.
+The firm is notable for its portfolio of high-profile companies that have achieved major exits, including Lyft, Palantir, and GitLab.
+This track record signals a focus on identifying and backing businesses with the potential for massive scale and public market success.

-- Industries of focus: Consumer Tech, FinTech, SaaS, and Impact Investing
+- Industries of focus: Consumer tech, SaaS, fintech, automation, and impact investing

-- Geographical presence: Based in San Jose, California
+- Geographical presence: Based in San Jose, CA

 - Founded: 2018